Kianjai Water Project

 Impact on the Economy - Poor crop yields, food shortages and a lack of ready cash keep subsistence farmers locked in a cycle of poverty and deprivation that is almost impossible to escape despite their best efforts.

-The Friends of Kianjai (a UK registered charity) is trying to help farmers lift themselves out of poverty and improve health and education in the area with a number of projects.
-From amongst these, and in partnership with the Rotary Club of Meru, the Rotary Club of Sittingbourne Invicta hopes to support a Community Pan Water Project that would provide both training and equipment with the following aims:
+The Friends of Kianjai (a UK registered charity) is helping farmers to lift themselves out of poverty and improve health and education in the area with a number of projects.
+Working together, the Rotary Club of Sittingbourne Invicta is supporting a number of Community Pan Water Projects that provides both training and equipment with the following aims:

 - Improved techniques of rain water capture and storage for domestic and farm use